Tim-Abwao/jokes-and-trivia-chatbot/README.md

     cd jokes-and-trivia-chatbot
     ```

-2. Create a virtual environment, and install the required packages:

-    >**NOTE:** *Rasa* only supports python3.7 to python3.9 at time of writing.

-    ```bash
-    python3.9 -m venv venv
-    source venv/bin/activate
-    pip install -U pip
-    pip install rasa
-    ```

-3. Use `run.sh` to launch the chatbot:
+2. Use `run.sh` to launch the chatbot:

     ```bash
     bash run.sh